Witnessing downsizing in the making: quiescent and breathing galaxies at the dawn of the Universe: Simulations

 \subsection{Accuracy of age estimates}

 In Sect. \ref{assembly} we discussed the mass assembly history of our ``gold'' candidates inferred from the parameters of their SED-fitting best solution, finding extreme values of formation redshift and quenching for some massive sources.
 However, we warned that the estimate of the age can often be less accurate than that of other parameters such as stellar mass and $dt_q$, because of well known degeneracies with metallicity and extinction.
-Fig. \ref{checkage} shows the fitted vs. input age values of the simulated quiescent sources with F444W SNR $>50$ and lM$_*>10.5$, color coded by the difference between the fitted and the input $E(B-V)$ values.
-It can be seen that while for the majority of sources the age is reasonably well recovered (green dots close to the diagonal), a non-negligible fraction is fitted as older than it actually is, and with lower extinction values (blue dots close on the left of the diagram).
+The middle panel of Fig. \ref{checks} shows the fitted vs. input age values of the simulated quiescent sources with F444W SNR $>50$ and lM$_*>10.5$, color coded by the difference between the fitted and the input $E(B-V)$ values, and with the sizes of the dots as a proxy fot the duration of the SF burst (which is the difference of age and $dt_q$).
+It can be seen that while for the majority of sources the age is reasonably well recovered (the dots close to the diagonal, mostly green indicating a good estimate of the extinction), a non-negligible fraction is fitted as older than it actually is, and with under-estimated extinction values (the dots on the upper left part of the diagram, mostly blue-ish indicating an under-estimation of the extinction, to compensate in the physical color of the galaxies for the over-estimation of the age).
 Quantitatively, 31\% (approximate values) of the simulated quiescent sources with lM$_*>10.5$ and F444W SNR $>50$ have their ages overestimated by up to 100 Myr, 9\% by up to 500 Myr, and 1\% by up to 1 Gyr (conversely, for the underestimation these values are 16\%, 3\%, and 0.5\% respectively).
-Considering all the simulated sources fitted with lM$_>10.5$, $z_{quench} > 8$ and $E(B-V)\leq0.1$ (as the potential ``Universe breakers'' discussed in Sect. \ref{assembly}), 40\% actually have lower input $z_{quench}$, with higher extinction.
+Considering all the simulated sources fitted with lM$_*>10.5$, $z_{quench} > 8$ and $E(B-V)\leq0.1$ (as the potential ``Universe breakers'' discussed in Sect. \ref{assembly}), 40\% actually have lower input $z_{quench}$, with higher extinction.
 This emphasizes that the results must be taken with caution.

+As a complementary information, we point out that the stellar masses are estimated with good precision, as shown in the bottom panel of Fig. \ref{checks}.
+While this is a well-established feature of the SED-fitting technique, it must be remembered again that this is a simplified test in which the SEDs of the simulated sources are created using the same models used to fit them.
+Furthermore, the caveat discussed in Sect. \ref{downsiz} about the possible overestimation of the stellar mass estimates remains valid, because the main cause of the issue is the absence of far-infrared data.